mmuntanerm/kPAX2_server/INSTALL.en.md

 # INSTALL

-To install the server simply follow these instructions
+To install the server simply follow this instructions

 ## Previous